-SAFETEA-LU - Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users SMCAT - South Mountain Citizens Advisory Team U.S.C. - United States Code of communication tools; responsiveness to arrange meetings with interested parties upon request; advertised meetings; and other actions to identify opinions, seek input about key issues, and obtain input into the components of the proposed action.
+SAFETEA-LU - Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users

-CONCLUSION
+SMCAT - South Mountain Citizens Advisory Team

+U.S.C. - United States Code

+CONCLUSIONS

 Since the start of the EIS process in 2001, ADOT, with the concurrence of FHWA, has exceeded the minimum requirements of NEPA with respect to agency coordination and public involvement.
 To engage all segments of the public in each step of the EIS process in a meaningful way, ADOT and FHWA implemented several strategies.
+These included the use of a spectrum of communication tools; responsiveness to arrange meetings with interested parties upon request; advertised meetings; and other actions to identify opinions, seek input about key issues, and obtain input into the components of the proposed action.

-These included the use of a spectrum stakeholders for a project in the Phoenix metropolitan area have been extensive and are continuing.
+As a result, efforts by ADOT and FHWA to engage all segments of the public as well as agencies and other stakeholders for a project in the Phoenix metropolitan area have been extensive and are continuing.
 The input provided has helped to direct the EIS process, affect location of action alternative alignments, influence design-related determinations, and identify appropriate mitigation in response to project-related impacts.